-2.2 The Council could choose not to report the Treasury Management Outturn to this Committee, instead reporting it to Full Council as part of the budget setting process.
-However, this is not recommended, as learning from previous investment decision-making and from other local government failures has emphasised the importance of member oversight to assess the performance of any investment programme and the associated risks.
+2.2 The Council could choose not to report the Q1 Treasury Management activities to this Committee, instead reporting it to Full Council as part of the budget setting process.
+However, this is not recommended as learnings from previous investment decision-making and from other local government failures has emphasised the importance of member oversight to assess the performance of any investment programme and the associated risks.
+The Council's current treasury management strategy confirms that delegation of the role of scrutiny of the treasury management activities sits with this committee and training is being provided to committee members on 17 January 2024 to support this function.